 It’s a harsh reality but“a dream doesn’t become reality through magic; it takes sweat, determination and hard work” that is proportional to your innate ability, competitors and drive.

 - Find something.
 If you don’t know exactly what you want to do yet, go out, experience new things and find something.
 You’re allowed to change your mind but don’t be too indecisive because even if turns out to be not quite right, at least you’ll have the experience of wanting something and working for it.

 - Write that something down.
 That’s how you make it tangible, so it becomes difficult to take back.
 If it becomes a series of words, it becomes something that is separate from you, something that you must take seriously as more than a wandering thought.

 - Protect that something from others.
 We only get one life each, don’t let them steal yours and don’t let their words get you down.
 You are the one who will suffer the consequences of giving up too early or not starting at all.
 They get to tap out whenever they want.
 However, that’s not to say you should shut yourself off to other people’s influence and genuine care for you, they may be the very people that help you discover a new path that you have never considered.

 - Protect that something from yourself.
 Dream big or small and attack it with tenacity.
 Don’t let yourself down by not putting in the hard work and just hoping for a serendipitous accident to grant you success.
 Don’t disillusion yourself that just because you really want something, it will be yours.
 That’s infantilising life and undercutting your ability to work towards what you want.

-Good luck to you, good luck to Maggie, the girl who spoke 5 languages, and good luck to me.
+Good luck to you, me and the girl who spoke 5 languages to all reach our dreams.